 End User Privacy

-Zscaler is a data processor which processes web traffic on behalf of its customer who is the data controller.
-Customers contract with Zscaler to deliver web traffic security services.
-The term data controller is defined in US Safe Harbor and EU privacy legislation as the natural or legal person, public authority, agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data.
-The data controller retains full responsibility for the data with regards to the individual(s) concerned.
-The term data processor means a natural or legal person, public authority, agency or any other body which processes personal data on behalf of the data controller.
+The term “data controller” is defined in European Union (EU) privacy legislation as the natural or legal person, public authority, agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data.
+The term “data processor” is defined as a natural or legal person, public authority, agency or any other body which processes personal data on behalf of the data controller.

 All legislation referred to herein requires that the relationship between a data controller and a data processor is covered by a contract before outsourcing related to the processing of personal data takes place.
-The purpose of the contract is to protect the interests of the data controller, i.e. the person or body who determines the purposes and means of processing, and who retains full responsibility for the data with regards to the individuals concerned.
+The purpose of the contract is to protect the interests of the data controller, who is the entity that determines the purposes and means of processing, and who retains full responsibility for the data with regards to the individuals concerned.
 The contract thus specifies the processing to be carried out and any measures necessary to ensure that the data is kept secure.

 Zscaler’s obligations may vary according to the jurisdiction of our customer and their area of business.
-The typical obligations to ensure compliance with the most common privacy legislation are as follows: to comply with the U.S. Safe Harbor principles, EU data protection legislation or other similar national legislation as a data processor, to ensure that the data is only used for the purpose of providing our web security service and any other purposes that are authorized and/or requested by our customer, and to keep the personal data confidential.
+The typical obligations to ensure compliance with the most common data privacy legislation are as follows:

 Who Should End Users Contact Regarding Privacy?

-We intend to protect individual personal information and to maintain its privacy.
-Zscaler implements reasonable physical, administrative and technical safeguards to help us protect your personal information from unauthorized access, use and disclosure.
+Zscaler implements reasonable and appropriate physical, administrative and technical safeguards to help us protect your personal information from loss, misuse, unauthorized access, disclosure, alteration and destruction.
 For example, we encrypt certain sensitive personal information when we transmit such information over the Internet.
-We also limit access to private and confidential data on our systems to only those employees with a specific need to retrieve this information.
+We also limit access to personal data and confidential information on our systems to only those employees with a specific need to access this information.

 Children’s Personal Information

 Zscaler does not knowingly collect any personal information from children under the age of 13.
-If you are under the age of 13, please do not submit any personal information through our Website or Zscaler Services.
-We encourage parents and legal guardians to monitor their children’s Internet usage and to help enforce this Policy by instructing their children never to provide personal information through our Website or Zscaler Services without their permission.
-If you have reason to believe that a child under the age of 13 has provided personal information to us through our Website or Zscaler Services, please contact us, and we will use commercially reasonable efforts to delete that information.
-Subscribers are responsible for establishing policies for and compliance with applicable laws for the collection of personal information in connection with the use of our Website or Zscaler Services.
+If you are under the age of 13, please do not submit any personal information through our Website or Products.
+We encourage parents and legal guardians to monitor their children’s Internet usage and to help enforce this Policy by instructing their children never to provide personal information through our Website or Products without their permission.
+If you have reason to believe that a child under the age of 13 has provided personal information to us through our Website or Products, please contact us, and we will use commercially reasonable efforts to delete that information.
+Subscribers are responsible for establishing policies for and compliance with applicable laws for the collection of personal information in connection with the use of our Website or Products.